Userbash/Hebrew-web/README.md

 ### System Verification Tests

-These tests verify the overall project setup, Docker Compose configuration, path integrity, and Nginx detection.
+These tests verify the overall project setup, Docker Compose (or Podman Compose) configuration, path integrity, Nginx detection, and full container deployment.

 ```bash
 npm test # Runs the master test runner at the root
 ```
-This command executes `tests/run-all-tests.js`, which orchestrates several checks.
+This command executes `tests/run-all-tests.js`, which orchestrates several checks, including the Podman deployment test (`tests/system/test-deployment-podman.sh`) if Podman and `podman-compose` are installed and configured.

 ### CI/CD Pipeline